ClemBotProject/ClemBot/ClemBot.Docs/docs/CustomPrefix.md

 :::tip
 ClemBot's mention serves as a universal prefix.
-It can always be used to invoke the bots commands.
+It can always be used to invoke the bot's commands.

-Use `@ClemBot prefix` to find what prefix the bot has been set to in your server.
+Use `@ClemBot prefix` to find out what prefix ClemBot has in your server.
 :::

 ## Dashboard